-Recent terrorist attacks serve as a reminder that the threat of terrorism remains a permanent feature of modern life.
+The threat of terrorism remains a permanent feature of modern life.
 While terrorism insurance is available in the United States, it is subject to a number of limitations and the extent to which it may provide coverage in the wake of a terrorist attack remains unclear.

-In 2002, following the September 11 attack in the United States, Congress passed the Terrorism Risk Insurance Act (TRIA), which sought to ensure the continued availability of commercial property and casualty insurance for terrorism risk.
+In 2002, following the 9/11 attack in the United States, Congress passed the Terrorism Risk Insurance Act (TRIA), which sought to ensure the continued availability of commercial property and casualty insurance for terrorism risk.
 Conceived as a temporary programme to allow private markets to stabilise and build insurance capacity to absorb future losses for terrorism events, the TRIA has been extended until 31 December 2020.
 It requires that insurers make available terrorism risk insurance for commercial property and casualty losses resulting from certified acts of terrorism, and provides for shared public and private compensation for insured losses.
-The Act also requires insurers to offer coverage for terrorism on the same terms and conditions as non-terrorism-related losses.
+The Act also requires insurers to offer coverage for terrorism on the same terms and conditions as nonterrorism-related losses.
 The TRIA does not regulate premium rates, which remain within the authority of each state insurance regulator.